Where it all started

 “It’s a story about survival.”

-It’s a story that began nearly three decades ago after Tom went on a diving trip.
+It’s a story that began in the early 1980's after Tom went on a diving trip.

 “I went diving down off Southland and met a fisherman who took me over to Stewart Island to see a pen of salmon they had – and that was it.
 I thought that will work in Akaroa.
 We had wild salmon in the harbour so I knew the water must be plenty suitable for salmon,” he said.